Skip to main content

 The conference will be an in-person event (i.e., there are no plans for online or hybrid components).

 The conference registration fee is £50 for graduate students, and £80 for those in full time employment.
 The registration fee covers admission, regular coffee breaks, and lunch.
-An subsidised conference banquet is available for an additional £20.
+A subsidised conference banquet is available for an additional £20.
 Please forward paper proposals (20-minute papers, max 200 words abstracts and 5-line biographical note) to the organizing committee by 1 December 2024.

 Email brianoconchubhair@yahoo.com